-The exemption would be restricted to SDDC's contract driver-employees transporting security-sensitive materials.
-This exemption would be limited to the provisions of 49 CFR 395.3(a)(3)(ii) to allow contract driver-employees transporting security-sensitive materials to be treated the same as drivers transporting explosives, as provided in § 395.1(q).
-These drivers would be required to comply with all other applicable provisions of the FMCSRs.
+The exemption is restricted to SDDC's contract driver-employees transporting security-sensitive materials.
+This exemption is limited to the provisions of 49 CFR 395.3(a)(3)(ii) and allows contract driver-employees transporting security-sensitive materials to be treated the same as drivers transporting explosives, as provided in Section 395.1(q).
+These drivers are required to comply with all other applicable provisions of the FMCSRs.

-The SDDC would be required to notify FMCSA within 5 business days of any accident (as defined in 49 CFR 390.5), involving any of the motor carrier's CMVs operating under the terms of this exemption.
-The notification must include the following information:
+SDDC must notify FMCSA within 5 business days of any accidents (as defined by 49 CFR 390.5) involving the operation of any of its CMVs while utilizing this exemption.
+The notification must be by email to MCPSD@DOT.GOV, and include the following information:

-b.
-City or town, and State, in which the accident occurred, or closest to the accident scene,

 c.
-Driver's name and driver's license number and State of issuance
+City or town, and State, in which the accident occurred, or which is closest to the scene of the accident,

 d.
+Driver's name and driver's license State, number, and class,

-Vehicle number and State license plate number,
+f.
+Vehicle company number and power unit license plate State and number,

-h.
-Whether the driver was cited for violation of any traffic laws or motor carrier safety regulations, and
+j.
+Whether the driver was cited for violation of any traffic laws, or motor carrier safety regulations, and

-i.
-The driver's total driving time and total on-duty time period prior to the accident.
+k.
+The total driving time and the total on-duty time of the CMV driver at the time of the accident.

-The FMCSA does not believe the drivers covered by this exemption, if granted, will experience any deterioration of their safety record.
+The FMCSA does not believe the drivers covered by this exemption will experience any deterioration of their safety record.
 However, should this occur, FMCSA will take all steps necessary to protect the public interest, including revocation or restriction of the exemption.
 The FMCSA will immediately revoke or restrict the exemption for failure to comply with its terms and conditions.